Recommended Books in the Mathematical Sciences

 This is the most recent photograph of James M. Cargal (used with permission).

 Edition 1.4 (Jan 19, 2006): Due to the efforts of Bob Hofacker I have added ISBN numbers to most books here.
 However, these are here only as an aid.
 It is easy to switch them around or have the wrong edition.
-Also added here are two books on Abstract Algebra and one on Logic Edition 1.393 (July 29, 2005): Two books on philosophy added.
+Also added here are two books on Abstract Algebra and one on Logic.

 Edition 1.31 (June 7, 2003): Cargal's lecture on The EOQ Formula for manufacturing (added to section on Inventory).